pgrady3/music-compression-web/README.md

 ![time_domain_autoencoder](model_diagrams/time_autoencoder.jpeg)

 ### Loss functions
-Even though an RMSE loss in the time domain is not the best choice from a point of view of audio perception, we found that it worked better than RMSE loss in spectral or log-spectral domain
+Even though an RMSE loss in the time domain is not the best choice from a point of view of audio perception, we found that it worked better than RMSE loss in spectral or log-spectral domain.

 # Music Genre Classification